gallenc/COM304_FOUNDATION_1/sessions/session9/docs/networking-exercises.md

 ### PC Ethernet Config and Routing Table

-We can also look at the ports on the PC using `ipconfig`  in powerShell
+We can also look at the ports on the PC using `ipconfig`  in powerShell.
+(ipconfig /all will also show the mac address)

 ```
 PS C:\Users\cg02r> ipconfig